davemcg/SeeGEM/README.md

 # Wait, what?

-Click [here](inst/extdata/demo.html) and select 'Download' for a sample file.
+Right click [here](https://raw.githubusercontent.com/davemcg/see_gem/master/inst/extdata/demo.html?raw=True) and select 'Download as' for a sample file.

 # Who would use this R library?
 The bioinformatician who is running (scripted) GEMINI queries and would like to share results with someone who isn't going to run custom GEMINI queries for their samples.